unclecode/groq-vision-evaluation/README.md

 ## 5. Conclusion

-This comprehensive comparison between Groq's LLaVA 1.5 7B model running on their custom LPU and OpenAI's GPT-4-vision-mini yields several important insights:
+This  comparison between Groq's LLaVA 1.5 7B model running on their custom LPU and OpenAI's GPT-4-vision-mini yields several important insights:

 1. **Speed**: Groq's model demonstrates a clear and significant advantage in processing speed, with an average response time of 1.54 seconds compared to OpenAI's 6.27 seconds.
 This represents a speed improvement of approximately 4x.